SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

 ## Launch the MeshCommander utility
 The MeshCommander utility is already installed on your Intel® IoT Gateway

-Go to the Windows launch bar icon in the lower left of your screen and type **Mesh Commander**.
+Go to the Windows* launch bar icon in the lower left of your screen and type **Mesh Commander**.

 Be sure to right click on the MeshCommander application and select **Run as Administrator**.

 ![](images/launch.png)
-## Add An Inte® AMT enabled Computer to MeshCommander
+## Add An Intel® Active Management Technology enabled Computer to MeshCommander
-The first step to add a system to the Intel AMT mission commander configuration utility is to click on a computer.
+The first step to add a system to the Intel® AMT mission commander configuration utility is to click on a computer.

 ![](images/001-Add-AMT-Computer.jpg)